Living in Bournemouth

 Is Bournemouth a good place to live?

-What schools are in Bournemouth?
+What are the schools in Bournemouth like?

-What is the transport like in Bournemouth?
+What is the average house price in Bournemouth?

 Where does this data come from?